 The next step is to actually search for the keyword on Google and see if the “people also ask” section has any relevant questions that you might want to include and answer when creating your web page.
 Put all the relevant questions in your word or google docs document.
 Then scroll down to the bottom of the page to the “related searches”.
 See if there is anything of use there that you can put in your keyword list.
 Do this process for several keywords but don’t spend hours upon hours with this.
 Be thorough but also efficient and move on once you feel like you have enough.

 When doing keyword research for a client we ask them to provide us with 15-20 keywords that they want to rank for.
 The reason we do this is to get an understanding of what the client wants and to ensure we align the keyword research with the client’s goals.
-Doing SEO for someone is all about clear communication and cooperation so it is important to understand what it is the client wants in order to give them a great experience and solve their problems.
+Doing SEO for someone is all about clear communication and cooperation so it is important to understand what it is the client wants.
+This increases the likelihood of giving them a great experience and solving their problems.

 Start with competitors within your reach and then expand from there.
 The reason for this is because those established brands usually rank for quite difficult keywords.
 If your website is new it will be very hard if not impossible to rank for the same keywords.
 Focusing on difficult keywords could mean you have to spend a very long time optimizing until you start seeing any results at all.
 Start at the bottom with easy keywords and work your way up to achieve SEO success!